 - A greater risk of completing suicide is apparent when there is more detail to the plan.

 - Are the thoughts a person has of suicide such as having a plan, their reason and incentive for suicide.

 Suicide risk for some people increases with

-- Alcohol abuse, abortion, pregnancy, major mental disorders, depression, bipolar, personality disorders, anxiety or panic attacks, anorexia nervosa and adding childhood sexual abuse into the mix also increases the suicide risk.
+- Alcohol abuse, abortion, pregnancy, major mental disorders, depression, personality disorders, anxiety or panic attacks, anorexia nervosa, domestic violence and adding childhood sexual abuse into the mix also increases suicide risk.

 - Age of the individual.
 Consider a senior citizen who is alone, isolated or perhaps has an illness.
 Sometimes, they are tired of being in this world and want a way out.